Siervos de Dios y amos de indios?

 Siervos de Dios y amos de indios is a book first published in 1968.
 In it, author Víctor Daniel Bonilla denounces the oppression and culture genocide of indigenous peoples in Colombia.

 This book served as a basis for the revision of the Concordat between the Vatican and the Republic of Colombia.
 The book contains the events and testimonies of facts that occurred in the Sibundoy Valley, in the department of Putumayo Department, the southwest of Colombia.
 It relates the invasion of the lands that the Inga and Kamentsás Indians had inherited from the cacique Carlos Tamoabioy by settlers and missionaries of the Catholic Church.

+The book has been translated into French and English.